 Misuse of card or identity

-Some insurers also step in to cover the damage caused by misuse of a card and/or identity.
+Some insurers also step in to cover the damage caused by card and/or identity misuse.
 For example, if a purchase is made with a stolen credit card, they make sure that claims are asserted against the perpetrators.
 They also cover the financial loss.
 Phishing emails are still a popular – and unfortunately very successful – method used by cybercriminals to obtain access to your credentials, such as those for bank accounts.
 If policyholders suffer loss, they have the peace of mind of knowing that their insurance will cover them.

 Damaged or undelivered online orders